Many or all companies we feature compensate us. Compensation and editorial

 • Extend your lease for as long as you’d like

-• Resident perks including discounted groceries
+• Enjoy resident perks like discounted groceries

 Truehold summarizes its application process in just three steps.